hen leaves have turned to blood and rust

 Before the valley locals knew

-That Ick had vanished from the earth:
+That Bod had vanished from the earth:

 And so the legend saw its birth.